Last Updated on

 4. Plan a Savings Strategy

-If you choose a consolidation program then the company will give a budget and a bit of financial consultancy, which will help you to achieve your savings goal.
 You can also do a DIY (Do It Yourself) your savings.
 You just have to find out how much money you need this Christmas and New year.

 Next, set up an amount that will be divided into debt payments and savings.
 For the month of December, you can definitely try out backward budgeting!
 With this method, as soon as you receive your paycheck you will set aside your Christmas savings amount.
 Then keep aside your debt amount, and follow up your other expenses as per their order of importance!